National Drama Award OMISSIS: the awards ceremony at the Bellini Theatre in December

-On December 3, 2024, the closing event of the second edition of the Omissis Drama Prize, promoted by Theatron 2.0, will take place at the Teatro Bellini in Naples.
-The jury, composed of well-known experts in the sector, has awarded the 2024 Omissis Prize to the work “Manicaretti” by Marco Trotta.
-The work stands out for its investigation into the violence that pervades family relationships, portrayed with a noir narrative that explores the compromises of human beings in the face of pain and truth.
+On December 3, 2024, the closing event of the second edition of the Omissis Playwriting Award, sponsored by Theatron 2.0, will take place at the Teatro Bellini in Naples.
+The jury, composed of renowned experts in the field, has awarded the 2024 Omissis Award to Marco Trotta's play "Manicaretti."
+The play stands out for its exploration of the violence that pervades family relationships, portrayed through a noir narrative that explores human compromise in the face of pain and truth.

 Reasons for awarding the prize